§ 85 Well barriers

 When handing over wells, the barrier status shall be tested, verified and documented.

 Section last changed: 01 January 2018

-In order to fulfil the requirement relating to the barrier as mentioned in the first subsection, the NORSOK D-010 standard, Chapters 4.2, 4.3, 4.4, 5.1, 5.2, 5.3 and 15 should be used in the area of health, working environment and safety.
+In order to fulfil the requirement relating to the barrier as mentioned in the first subsection, the NORSOK D-010 standard, Chapters 5.2, 5.3, 5.4, 6.1, 6.2, 6.3, 9 and Annex C should be used in the area of health, working environment and safety, cf. Section 5 of the Management Regulations.
 For information, see also Section 48 of the Facilities Regulations.